alexbinary/SQLite.swiftly/README.md

 *SQLite.swiftly* does not have proper error handling yet.
 Any error currently triggers a `fatalError()`.

+*SQLite.swiftly* is intended to be used primarily on iOS.

 ## Reference example

+One of the key principle of *SQLite.swiftly* is that it requires you to declare your database structure.
+That way it can generate the correct SQL queries for you.

+Here is how you create a table, insert data into it, and read the data back.
+Notice how we never write SQL queries:

 ```swift
 // 1. declare your database schema